 - Using phosphate-free detergent

-Council will continue to work with the community towards achieving its vision through a new Advisory Group comprising Iwi, Mangatārere Restoration Society, Wairarapa Public Health, Sustainable Wairarapa, Greater Wellington Regional Council and Carterton District Council.
-The Advisory Group will be tasked with assisting Council to identify further improvements to WWTP treatment technology and future mitigation, disposal and reuse options.
+Council will continue to work with the community towards achieving its vision through an Advisory Group comprising Iwi, Mangatārere Restoration Society, Wairarapa Public Health, Sustainable Wairarapa, Greater Wellington Regional Council and Carterton District Council.

 The community is also closely involved in helping restore the Mangatārere Stream through Council’s partnership with the Mangatārere Restoration Society.